WeBankFinTech/Exchangis/docs/en_US/ch1/exchangis_deploy_en.md

 ## 5. How to log in and use Exchangis

-Exchangis1.0 for more instructions, please refer to the user manual.[Exchangis1.0 user manual](https://github.com/WeBankFinTech/Exchangis/blob/dev-1.0.0/docs/en_US/ch1/exchangis_user_manual_en.md)
+Exchangis1.0 for more instructions, please refer to the user manual.[Exchangis user manual](docs/en_US/ch1/exchangis_user_manual_en.md)